quartzsite/bardslog/content/1587-11-03-arrival-at-maraisbourg.md

 ---
 title: "Arrival at Maraisbourg"
-date: 1587-11-03
+date: "1587-11-03"
+slug: "arrival-at-maraisbourg"
 place: "Gate of Maraisbourg"
 mood: "Awed"
 lesson: "A new city holds new songs"
+arc: "Road to Maraisbourg"
+chronology:
+  index: 10
+  prev: "1587-11-02-the-ferry-at-darkskein"
+  next: "1587-11-05-lessons-with-master-merryen"
+tags: ["journey", "city", "guilds", "arrival", "merryen"]
+factions: ["Free Cities", "Guilds of Maraisbourg"]
+voices: ["Stone", "Wind"]
+foreshadow:
+  - "Young Master Merryen at the Fechtschule in the Tanner's Quarter"
+  - "Red towers along the river marked for conversion by Mason-Priests"
+  - "Councils swap law for steel while a cold war breathes at the gates"
 ---

+# Arrival at Maraisbourg
+**1587-11-03**
+*Gate of Maraisbourg*

-The road from the Blackwood to Maraisbourg was longer than any path I had walked alone.
-Villages gave way to vineyards and then to the broad, flat fields where mercenaries drilled and farmers harvested side by side.
-At each inn I earned my supper by singing, and each night I practised the strikes the hermit had taught me behind barns and under starlight.
-Word of a bard carrying a practice sword preceded me; some scoffed, others listened.
+The road from the Blackwood ran through vineyards and drill fields, then widened into the approach where carts and pilgrims stacked in patient ranks.
+At night inns bought my supper for quiet ballads, and after the rooms slept I stepped cuts behind barns until dew climbed my boots.
+Word of a bard with a practice blade walked ahead of me.
+Some laughed.
+Some listened.

-When the towers of Maraisbourg finally rose before me on 3 November 1587, my breath caught.
-The city walls bristled with cannon and banners, the gates thronged with merchants, soldiers and pilgrims.
-Above it all the cathedral spire pierced the grey sky like a blade.
-I felt suddenly small and exhilarated.
-Inside these walls lived masters of the sword and masters of words, guilds that controlled trade routes, and councils that argued about more than bread and taxes.

-As I crossed the stone bridge and entered through the gate, I could hear a dozen languages mingling.
-A cart rolled past carrying barrels of wine labelled from the Rhineland.
-A group of burghers argued about tolls, while a pair of Landsknechte in slashed sleeves laughed and compared bruises.
-I asked a boy selling apples if he knew of a fencing master named Merryen.
-“The young master at the Fechtschule near the Tanner's Quarter?” he replied, eyes widening.
-“Everyone knows him.
-He's rewriting the books.”

-I found lodging at a modest tavern near the fish market.
-I tuned my lute and played quietly by the window, watching the street as the light faded.
-Tomorrow I would seek out Master Merryen.
-Tonight I let the city teach me its rhythms: clattering hooves, church bells, the murmur of deals, the occasional clink of steel.
-Each was a note in the song of this new chapter.
+The walls rose with teeth of cannon and a river of banners.
+At the gate the crowd spoke in half a dozen tongues.
+A cart rattled past with Rhineland wine.
+Burghers haggled over tolls.
+Two Landsknechte compared bruises as if they were coin.
+Above it all a spire fixed the grey sky and made the streets below feel measured.

+I asked a boy with a basket of apples for Merryen.
+His eyes lifted.
+He pointed toward the Tanner’s Quarter and said the young master kept a hall where the floorboards taught you to move.
+He said Merryen was writing new pages and that the old men argued but still came to watch.

+I took a room near the fish market and tuned the lute by the window while the light went copper on the river.
+Hooves, bells, bargains, a brief ring of steel.
+The city kept time.
+Tomorrow I will look for the Fechtschule.
+Tonight I learn the meter of these streets.

+{{< lutebox pool="letters" title="Open a Letter from Maraisbourg" hint="A young master in the Tanner's Quarter rewrites the book." cooldown="0" >}}